Seven ways to fill places on your school trip

 4. Avoid clashing with other trips

-Try to avoid launching your trip at the same time as any other trips that may be planned within your school.
+Work with other departments to avoid launching your trip at the same time as any other trips planned within your school.
 Competition can be fierce amongst school tours and friendship groups will tend to stick together, so try to advertise your tour before anyone else.
-Again, organising your trip for the Autumn or Spring term can make your trip stand out from competing tours.
+Plan a trip earlier in the school year to make your residnetial stand out from competing tours.

 5. Promote and advertise

-Make sure that your tour has maximum exposure to your students – we can provide personalised school posters, parents leaflets and parent presentations in our teacher resources to spark parents’ and students’ interest and get enough numbers to make the trip viable.
+To make sure that your tour has maximum exposure we can provide personalised school posters, parents leaflets and parent presentations in our teacher resources area to spark parents’ and students’ interest and get enough numbers to make the trip viable.

 Too many or too few – don't despair.
 Some years demand outstrips supply and some years for whatever reason there is just not much interest in a tour that was oversubscribed the year before.
 Talk to us and we will always see what can be done so that you don’t disappoint any students.
 You can also combine with other subjects to open your pool of students and increase numbers – we can provide you with two carefully planned separate itineraries to work alongside each other to ensure both educational focuses are met and your students get the most out of your learning aims!